srobo/team-emails/SR2020/2020-03-05-coronavirus.md

 We're keeping a keen eye on the situation, and will be following the advice of the [UK Department of Health and Social Care][uk-coronavirus-page].
 Considering this is an event for minors, we will be taking decisions with an abundance of caution.

-The competition is still a few weeks away and our plans will adapt to suit the situation at the time, however we are currently intending to heighten hygiene levels during the competition.
-For example, by frequently disinfecting any touch points (i.e. door handles & surfaces) during the competition, and we will try to source additional hand sanitizer for use during the event (however there is currently a global shortage).
-We'll also be briefing all volunteers and attendees about best hygiene practises.
+The competition is still several weeks away and our plans will adapt to suit the situation as things develop.
+We'll also be briefing all volunteers and attendees about best hygiene practices, and ensuring they're followed throughout the competition.

 We expect all teams who are attending the competition to follow the [guidelines][phe-guidelines] on COVID-19 from Public Health England.